-But just before you - you know - pass on by, we’ve got a quick read explaining the 4 most pressing reasons why dedicating a small amount of time to getting your cables in order can be one of the most important things you’ll ever do.
+But before you click away, we’ve got a quick read explaining the four most pressing reasons why dedicating a small amount of time to getting your cables in order can be one of the most important things you’ll ever do.

 Poor airflow, leading to a higher risk of overheating